How old are your tyres?

 Tyre age FAQs

-How do I check the age of my tyres?
+How can I check my tyre age?

-Are 10 year old tyres safe?
+Are 10-year-old tyres safe?

 Do tyres expire if they are never used?